 - (a) Unless otherwise specified in a B2B Procedure, Participants must ensure that: - (i) all fully tagged aseXML Transactions are sent as Medium Priority aseXML documents; and - (ii) all aseXML wrapped CSV Transactions are sent as Low Priority aseXML documents. - (b) Participants must ensure that the ase: MessageAcknowledgements and ase: TransactionAcknowledgements are the same priority as the Initiating Message. - (c) Participants acknowledge and accept that items 5.7(a) and 5.7(b) listed above shall not be validated by the MSATS B2B Handler.

 5.8.
 Size of aseXML Messages

-(a) Participants must ensure that the Message size and number of transactions per Message do not exceed the following values for each transaction group: Messages containing B2B aseXML Transactions do not exceed an uncompressed Message size of 1 MB.
+Participants must ensure that Messages containing B2B aseXML Transactions do not exceed an uncompressed Message size of 1 MB.